thotheod/thotheod.github.io/_posts/2023-10-23-azure-custom-deployment.markdown

 _Sample Deployment step 2_

 #### Using functions for further customization
-ou can enhance the customization of the UI form by utilizing [CreateUiDefinition functions](https://learn.microsoft.com/azure/azure-resource-manager/managed-applications/create-uidefinition-functions).
+You can enhance the customization of the UI form by utilizing [CreateUiDefinition functions](https://learn.microsoft.com/azure/azure-resource-manager/managed-applications/create-uidefinition-functions).

 > These functions look similar to the ones found in the ARM templates, but they are not the same.
 {: .prompt-warning }